Tuesday, September 2, 1919

-“It is a difficult and bitter task to speak at the grave of one who is still alive to me, who for all of us is not dead.
-A great and beautiful poem has ended, the heart stands still that lived for the people, that rejoiced in its joys, and that suffered with its frequent troubles.
+“It is a difficult and bitter task to speak at the gravesite of one who is still alive to me, and whom for all of us is not yet dead.
+A great and beautiful poem has ended, the heart has stopped that lived with the people, that rejoiced in its joys, and that suffered with its frequent troubles.

-“He is gone who stood with Peretz for the truth/reality of our developing and _____ literature, who worried, worked, and lived for it.
+“He is gone who stood with Peretz for the truth of our developing and widespread literature, who concerned himself, worked, and lived for it.

-“He spent his sixty-eight years of pure life, like a _____, like a saint, a romantic and an idealist in his writing, and in his life he was exactly the same.
-The ideal of “ha-ne’ehovim v’ha-neimim” (the beloved and the pleasant), with which he entered our literature, was also the ideal which he exemplified in his life, to which he devoted his life.
+“For sixty-eight years he spun out his pure life, like a sacrifice, like a saint, a romantic and an idealist in his writing, and in his life he was exactly the same.
+The ideal of “ha-ne’ehovim v’ha-neimim” (The Beloved and the Pleasing), with which he entered our literature, was also the ideal which he exemplified in his life, to which he devoted his life.

 “He was always with those who suffered, for whom things were going badly, who needed something, who needed help.
-He gave away everything to them, he did not worry about himself, he asked for nothing.
+He gave away everything to them, he was not concerned about himself, he allowed nothing for himself.
 He was satisfied with his small room on a narrow street, in a quiet courtyard.
 Whenever you saw a smile on his face it was not about something done for him, but because he had given something to someone else.

 “And he gave us everything.
-Our entire literature was brought up on his lap.
-He _____ for each new writer, he had something for each one, and within each one of us there lies a piece of Dinezon.
+Our entire literature was fostered on his lap.
+He was concerned about each young writer, he had something for each one, and within each one of us there lies a piece of Dinezon.

 “Perhaps the most precious gift that God gave him, his talent, he also gave away.
-So he was with us, not with himself.
+This is how much he was devoted to others, not himself.

 “And now we stand before his open grave lost and sorrowful.
-We have only taken from him, and until now not given anything back.
-Now he does not need anything, but there is a debt on us that we must not continue to owe.
-We must weave a garland from that in us which is his, that will show his brilliance and goodness.
-May the children, the grandchildren of those very orphans who were reared under his careful supervision, later know of the luminous person who we once had among us.
+We have only taken from him, and up to now not given anything back.
+Now he no longer needs anything, but we are left with a debt that we are not permitted to owe him any longer.
+We must weave a garland from that in us which is his, that will show his brilliance and beauty.
+May the children, the grandchildren of those same little orphans who were reared under his careful supervision, later know of the beautiful and luminous person who we once had among us.

-“In the name of his friends, in the name of _____, in my name and in all our names, I bow, beloved Dinezon, to you.”
+“In the name of his friends, in the name of Peretz’s family, in my name, and in all our names, I bow, beloved Dinezon, before you.”